23f2000783/birthday/SPEC.md

 ## 10. Concept & emotional arc

-After Mansi finishes the main experience (signs the canvas in Section 6), a hidden door
+After She finishes the main experience (signs the canvas in Section 6), a hidden door
 appears: **"The Studio."** It's a second gift she unlocks, not just more scrolling.

 Inside are three gentle games.
 The order is deliberate and emotional: